Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Summary and outlook

 \subsection{Summary}

-Understanding higher-dimensional non-Abelian topological orders requires a unified framework that connects continuum topological field theories with explicit microscopic constructions.
-In this work, we have established such a connection in three dimensions by constructing a concrete microscopic foundation for excitations, fusion, shrinking, and their mutual consistency, thereby placing field-theoretical principles of three-dimensional topological order on a firm lattice footing.
+Understanding higher-dimensional non-Abelian topological orders requires a framework that connects continuum topological field theories with explicit microscopic constructions.
+In this work, we establish such a connection in three dimensions by constructing microscopic lattice operators for particle and loop excitations and by using them to realize fusion, shrinking, particle--loop braiding, and Borromean-Rings braiding.
+Together with the microscopic verification of fusion--shrinking consistency, these results place several field-theoretical principles of three-dimensional topological order on a concrete lattice footing.

-More concretely, we have explicitly constructed creation operators for topological excitations and established the corresponding connecting rules that allow excitations to be moved or deformed in the 3d quantum double model.
-These operators enable us to implement both fusion and shrinking processes directly on the lattice.
-The fusion of two excitations is described as taking the tensor product of their local Hilbert spaces, with the coefficients appearing in the resulting direct-sum decomposition defining the fusion coefficients.
-Likewise, shrinking rules correspond to the direct-sum decomposition of the local Hilbert space after the shrinking process.